+2ter (USA) CCMs shall require owners and operators of their fishing vessels operating in the WCPFC Convention Area to:

+[From ILO Art 23 and 24]

+.

+n) Not threaten crew or their family members with denunciation to the authorities or otherwise coerce such workers into taking up or maintaining employment.

+o) Not charge a fee or any cost for recruitment directly or indirectly, in whole or in part, to the crew member.

+p) Not retain or withhold personal documents or other valuable items for the purpose of binding crew to employment.

+[Suggestion for Minimum Age]

+q) Ensure that the minimum age for work on board a fishing vessel shall be consistent with domestic laws of the CCM.

+Crew member missing or presumed fallen overboard

 In the event that a crew member of a fishing vessel , is missing or presumed fallen overboard, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel:

-immediately ceases all fishing operations;
+immediately ceases all fishing operations following the commencement of search and rescue efforts;

-immediately commences search and rescue if the crew member is missing, or presumed fallen overboard, and searches for at least 72 hours unless the crew member is found sooner, or unless instructed by the flag CCM to continue searching;
+immediately commences search and rescue if the crew member is missing, or presumed fallen overboard, and searches for at least 72 unless instructed by the flag CCM to continue searching;

-immediately notifies the flag CCM and relevant agencies and, through the communication through contact points of the flag CCM and the crew provider, crew member’s next of kin or designated contact person

-immediately alerts other vessels in the vicinity by using all available means of communication;
+immediately notifies the flag CCMrelevant authorities, , crew member’s next of kin or designated contact person [if known] and crew provider if appropriate;immediately alerts other vessels in the vicinity by using all available means of communication;

-cooperates fully in any search and rescue operation
+cooperates fully in any search and rescue operation;

-provides a report about the incident to the crew provider]and appropriate authorities on the incident;
+provides a report about the incident to the appropriate authorities of the flag CCM; the CCM of the crew provider], [port or coastal CCM if appropriate] and appropriate authorities on the incident;

-cooperates fully in all official investigations, and preserves any potential evidence and the personal effects and quarters of the deceased or missing crew memberDeath of a crew member
+cooperates fully in all official investigations, and preserves any potential evidence and the personal effects and quarters of the deceased or missing crew member; and

+departs port only upon receiving clearance from the relevant port CCM authorities after the port authority has notified the flag CCM about the departure.

+Death of a crew member

-The provisions of paragraph 3 also apply if a crew member dies.
-Also the flag CCM shall require that the operator of the fishing vessel ensure that the body is well-preserved for the purposes of an autopsy, investigation, and repatriation.
+The relevant provisions of paragraph 3 [ OR Paragraph 3 (a), (c) and (h) ] also apply if a crew member dies.
+Also, the flag CCM shall require that the operator of the fishing vessel ensure that the body is well-preserved for the purposes of an autopsy, investigation, and repatriation.

 Illness or injury of a crew member

-In the event that a crew member suffers from an illness or injury that affects the performance of his or her work or safety, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel:
+In the event that a crew member suffers from a serious illness or injury that affects the performance of his or her work or safety, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel:

-designates at least one crew member among the crew to take care for the crew member
+designates at least one crew member among the crew monitor the crew member;

-Excuses the crew member of any and all active duties, with full pay
+Excuses the crew member of any and all active duties, with fair compensation in accordance with national or subnational legislation of the flag state;

-immediately notifies the flag CCM where the crew member suffers from serious illness of injury which requires immediate medical attention that is not available on board;
+immediately notifies the designated authorities of the flag CCM where the crew member suffers from serious illness of injury which requires immediate medical attention that is not available on board;

 takes all necessary actions to care for the crew member and provide any medical treatment available and possible on board the vessel;

-where directed by the crew provider, or CCM to which the crew member is a national, and requested by the crew member if not already directed by the flag CCM, efacilitates the disembarkation and transport of the crew to a medical facility equipped to provide the required care, including by transferring the crew member to another vessel operating nearby, as soon as practicable at the operator’s expense; and
+facilitates the disembarkation and transport of the seriously ill or injured crew member to a medical facility equipped to provide the required care, including if appropriate by transferring the crew member to another vessel operating nearby, as soon as practicable; and